muhammetozendev/typeorm-transaction-module/README.md

 ## Using transaction method

 The `@Transactional` decorator modifies the actual method to perform database queries in transaction.
-If this leads to unwanted side effects but you still a transaction, `transaction` method can be used.
+If this leads to unwanted side effects but you still need a transaction, `transaction` method can be used.
 Here's the method signature:

 ```ts
 export declare const transaction: <T>(